wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 conclude with a more positive note than during the EuroPython
 conference: there appears to be a more-or-less reasonable way forward to have an AME version of CPython too.

+In the meantime, ``pypy-stm`` is around the corner, and together with tools developed on top of it, it might become really useful and used.
+I hope that it will eventually trigger motivation for CPython to follow suit.